vippsas/vipps-recurring-api/vipps-recurring-api.md

 ![flow_Initial_charge](images/flow-Initial-charge.png)

 When an initial charge is present, the flow in Vipps will change.
-First the user gets presented with an overview over both the agreement as well as the initial charge.
+First the user gets presented with an overview over both the agreement and the initial charge.
 The user then proceed to confirm the agreement, and finally they will have to go through the actual payment of the initial charge.

 Here we also show `productName` and `productDescription` on the agreement, as well as `description` on the initial charge.
 All of which are defined by the merchant.